 The new Fire Protection and Fireworks Bylaw No. 2046, 2014 was adopted by Council on April 15, 2014.
-One of the initiatives contained in the bylaw provides Whistler homeowners with the option to burn garden debris on their property.
-Please continue to check our website for updates on Garden Debris Burn Permits.
+One of the initiatives contained in the bylaw provides Whistler homeowners with the option to burn garden debris on their property from October 15th to October 31st.
+Please find out more about Garden Debris Burn Permits here.

 Looking for a copy of the Fire Protection and Fireworks Bylaw, False Alarm Bylaw, MTI Bylaw, Fire Permits, Construction Regulations in Fire Season, or other regulations?